ModDocs/bluepower/docs/index.md

 # BluePower
-Welcome to the documentation of BluePower.
+Welcome to the documentation of Bluepower.